 Google’s business model revolves around users paying for clicks, be they relevant or irrelevant.
 Without proper oversight irrelevant clicks can impact the performance of your campaigns.
 This is where continuous optimisation comes into play, this can take many forms from location and device based bidding preferences to negative keyword exclusions to promotion and product rating feeds.

-When it comes to search marketing Google is the market leader with a 87% U.K market share.
+When it comes to Google Shopping and search marketing in general, Google is the market leader with a 87% U.K market share.
 This dominance is supported by an ecosystem of products that enable advertisers to setup, tag, track, advertise, fix and improve their search marketing.
 To help you understand the products that we use for our clients we have put together some product guides.